-Please join Standard & Poor’s Ratings Services on Wednesday, April 1, 2015, at 10:00 a.m.
-Eastern Daylight Time for an interactive, live audio Webcast and Q&A as we discuss the implications on sovereign ratings in China as the government strikes to balance the reforms against the need for supporting near-term growth.
+Standard & Poor’s Ratings Services held an interactive, live audio Webcast and Q&A on Wednesday, April 1, 2015, at 10:00 a.m.
+Eastern Daylight Time we discussed the implications on sovereign ratings in China as the government strikes to balance the reforms against the need for supporting near-term growth.

 Standard & Poor’s Ratings Services held a live audio Webcast and Q&A on Wednesday, March 4, 2015, at 10:00 a.m.
 Eastern Time where we discussed the implications on sovereign ratings in Greece and the wider Eurozone following Athens’ difficult negotiations with its creditors.